- Dr John Harries

 - Research Interests

-- Social memory, time and temporality, indigeneity and identity (particularly in postcolonial settler societies), matter and materiality, the senses and the environment, Canada, Newfoundland, the Beothuk, social memory, contentious heritage, Human-animal relationships, cats
+- Time and temporality, indigeneity and identity (particularly in postcolonial settler societies), matter and materiality, the senses and the environment, Canada, Newfoundland, the Beothuk, social memory, contentious heritage, Human-animal relationships, cats

 I received by PhD in Social Anthropology from the University of Edinburgh in 2002.
-Since then I have held teaching posts the Critchton Campus of the University of Glasgow in Dumfries, the Centre of Canadian Studies and the School of Health and Social Science at the University of Edinburgh and, since September 2013, as a teaching fellow in Social Anthropology at the School of Social and Political Science.
+Since then I have held teaching posts the Critchton Campus of the University of Glasgow in Dumfries, the Centre of Canadian Studies and the School of Health and Social Science at the University of Edinburgh and, since September 2013, as a senior teaching fellow in Social Anthropology at the School of Social and Political Science.
 Of late my research and teaching has focused on issues of memory, materiality and identity in the context of settler colonialism, with particular reference to the politics of belonging in Newfoundland, Canada.
-I have also been involved in research projects concerning the integration of health and social care in the UK.

 Remembering the Beothuk

 Over the last few years I have been conducting research concerning the ways in which the people of Newfoundland, Canada, remember the Beothuk, a native people of that island who became extinct (or were exterminated) in the early 19th century.
 Through this research I have been addressing the question of how we may theorise the presence of the past.
-This is particularly a concern with the material traces of past lives, be they human bones or scratches on stones, and how these traces are enfolded into the work of individual and collective memory.
-This work is presently being prepared as a monograph entitled Beothuk Ghosts: Memory, Materiality and the Politics of Postcolonial Regret in Newfoundland.
+This is particularly a concern with the material traces of past lives, be they human bones or scratches on stones, and how these traces are enfolded into the work of individual and collective memory, particularly in the context of settler colonialism.

 The affective presence and emotive materiality of human remains